-The Cleveland-Marshall Law Library’s superior research facility offers students access to research services, a 50-seat computer lab, 25 group study rooms, an updated research instruction room and a study center dedicated to Ohio legal materials.
-The law school’s future attorneys may study and read at leisure in the four-story, light filled rotunda or one of the 200 study carrels and tables with wireless access for laptop computers.
+The CSU College of Law Library’s superior research facility offers students access to research services, a 50-seat computer lab, 25 group study rooms, an updated research instruction room, and a study center dedicated to Ohio legal materials.
+With the library's wireless connectivity for laptops and other devices, the law school’s future attorneys may study and read at leisure in the four-story light-filled rotunda or at one of the 200 study carrels and tables.

-For current law students, the library also houses the Judy and Robert H. Rawson, Jr. Learning Commons, an open, technologically advanced space that encourages collaborative learning.
-The 6,500-square foot Commons features a large gathering area with SMART monitor technology, a mini-café, study rooms with monitors and file sharing capabilities, and “pods” wherein students can gather for informal discussions and brainstorming.
-The pods are equipped with whiteboard tabletops on which students can quickly record their thoughts and ideas, then capture a photo for future use.
+For current law students, the library also houses the Judy and Robert H. Rawson, Jr. Learning Commons, an open, technologically-advanced space that encourages collaborative learning.
+The 6,500-square foot Commons features a large gathering area with SMART monitor technology, study rooms with monitors and file sharing capabilities, and “pods” where students can gather for informal discussions and brainstorming.
+The pods are equipped with whiteboard tabletops on which students can quickly record their thoughts and ideas then capture a photo for future use.
 Technology throughout the space is designed to allow students to share information using their personal devices.

 A library is more than its physical structure or collection.
-At the Cleveland-Marshall College of Law Library, the knowledgeable staff, committed to excellence in service to faculty, students and members of the legal community, provide reference services, research assistance and instruction, and all the administrative and technical services that make a library an easy-to-use, comprehensive teaching, research, study and meeting center.
+At the Cleveland State University College of Law Library, the knowledgeable staff, committed to excellence in service to faculty, students, and members of the legal community, provide reference services, research assistance and instruction, and all the administrative and technical services that make a library an easy-to-use, comprehensive teaching, research, study, and meeting center.